golden-layout/golden-layout/README.md

 * [**Internal and Public API**](#public-and-internal-apis) - All classes, interfaces, functions and properties are marked as either `internal` or `public`.
 Only `public` APIs are generally available to applications.
 * **Legacy Browsers** - The library will now only target modern browsers (see package.json for browserlist configuration)
 * **No JQuery** - JQuery is no longer used in Golden Layout (many would consider this as an added feature)

-#### Features implemented but not ready for production

-Some features have been ported to TypeScript but are not yet ready for production.
-These features are:

-* **Touch Support** - Improvements are required in accessing browser Touch/Drag APIs.
-Also some conceptual aspects of the implementation need to be improved.
-These will be carried out in a future release.
-* **Some API functions** - While most API functions have been ported, not all have been tested.
-The APIs used in the Test Application (both apitest app and Angular example) have been tested and are ready for production.
-Other API functions should work but please take this warning into account.

 ## Migration to v2
 Version 2 has been re-written in TypeScript.
 A general code cleanup has been carried out as part of this re-write.